- Happy members that stay

 When you’re faced with a difficult situation, knowing how to put mindfulness into practice can give you a better chance of reacting with control.

-Clarity, calmness and improved focus are some of the psychological benefits of meditation that can happen within the first few weeks of starting the practice.
+Clarity, calmness and improved focus are some of the psychological benefits that you can experience within the first few weeks of practising mindfulness meditation.

 Over time, you’ll start experiencing long-term benefits, which can include: